MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-5.5.0/migrate-az-5.0.0.md

 ### Get-AzKeyVaultSecret

 The property `SecretValueText` of type `Microsoft.Azure.Commands.KeyVault.Models.PSKeyVaultSecret` has been removed.
-The `SecretValueText` property has been replaced with `SecretValue`.
+Either apply a `-AsPlainText` to the call to get the plain text secret, or use `$secret.SecretValue` of type `SecureString` in your script.

 #### Before